Zell-Adam23/RecipeRecommendationSystem/Source Code/Frontend-React/README.md

+# Running the Frontend

+in order to run the frontend make sure you have node.js installed (and added to PATH if needed)

+to install libraries and dependencies, in the Frontend-React/ folder in a terminal run:

+npm install

+after doing that, to run the frontend in a terminal run:

+npm run dev

+and then you can access the frontend by opening your browser to localhost:5173 (or whatever it tells you)

+Below is the default stuff that came with this setup so ill keep this here for a bit in case you want to read up on it:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.